lokianer/web/posts/syncbot.md

 ## Accounts
 ### Twitch
 You need a Twitch account to join the channel and read the messages.
 Additionally, you need an OAuth Token.
-You can request one <a class='sololink' href='https://twitchapps.com/tmi/'>here</a>.
+You can request one <a class="sololink" href='https://twitchapps.com/tmi/'>here</a>.
 ### Discord-Bot
-You need a Discord application, you can create one <a class='sololink' href='https://discord.com/developers/applications'>here</a>.
+You need a Discord application, you can create one <a class="sololink" href='https://discord.com/developers/applications'>here</a>.
 Add the bot to your server

 ## License
 ISC License (ISC) Copyright 2021 Lokianer